lorinthio/Ormoril/README.txt

 - Exploration
 - Make short dungeon
 - Rooms with descriptions and exits
-- Client UI to represent available directions
+- Client UI/buttons to represent available directions
 - 'See' other players in room
 - 'Chat' with other players in room